Sales Development Representative: The Top 10 Must-Have Skills Every SDR Needs

 Ideal Use Case

-💎 Pro Tip: Experienced SDRs can be challenging to find and expensive to retain.
-Consider hiring an outsourced SDR to support your AE for a more streamlined and cost effective sales process.
+Experienced SDRs can be challenging to find and expensive to retain, and the 14–18 month average tenure means the recruiting cycle never really stops.
+Consider hiring an outsourced SDR to support your Account Executives for a more streamlined and cost-effective sales process, one where ramp, retention, and replacement are handled by the partner rather than your internal team.

 5. Persistence & Resilience